 This stance without any urine is a very bad thing…

-So, the urinary system is home to many functions, including getting rid of waste via urine, maintaining correct balance of electrolytes, it helps maintain healthy blood pressure as well as help to regulate red blood cells.
+- Your horse’s urinary system is excellent at getting rid of waste via urine, maintaining the correct balance of electrolytes, it helps maintain healthy blood pressure as well as help to regulate red blood cells.
 The urinary system also processes vitamin D.

 - Your entire horse’s blood volume goes through the kidneys about 250 times PER DAY.